fastoch/RustDesk/README.md

 # RustDesk

-## The RustDesk client
+## RustDesk client

-### Local access (no server)
+### Local network access (no server)

-For machines that are on the same network, they can be accessed via their IP address.
+For remoting machines that are on the same network, they can be accessed via their IP address.

 To configure that:
 - install the Rustdesk client on every machine
 - start the client and click on the 3 dots next to your machine's Rustdesk ID